saxulum-legacy/saxulum-elasticsearch-querybuilder/README.md

 ## Usage

-**Important**: By default empty nodes get not serialized, which means empty arrayNode (no elemements), empty objectNode (no keys) and empty scalar Nodes (null).
+**Important**: By default empty nodes get not serialized, which means empty arrayNode (no elemements), empty objectNode (no keys) and empty scalar Nodes (boolNode, floatNode, intNode, stringNode) (with null value).
+NullNode get always serialized as null.
 This works recursive, which means theoretically a complex query builder can lead into an empty string as json.
 Check the `allowSerializeEmpty` argument to prevent this if needed.

 ### QueryBuilder